cyberbotics/webots/docs/discord/technical-questions-2020.md

 > electrical\_input\_power = output\_torque * consumptionFactor

-`@Yang Chen` the Robot node has a battery field (empty by default): [https://cyberbotics.com/doc/reference/robot](https://cyberbotics.com/doc/reference/robot), that you can use to enable energy consumption: [https://cyberbotics.com/doc/reference/robot](https://cyberbotics.com/doc/reference/robot)#field-summary
+`@YCL` the Robot node has a battery field (empty by default): [https://cyberbotics.com/doc/reference/robot](https://cyberbotics.com/doc/reference/robot), that you can use to enable energy consumption: [https://cyberbotics.com/doc/reference/robot](https://cyberbotics.com/doc/reference/robot)#field-summary

 You can then use this API to retrieve the state of the battery over time: [https://cyberbotics.com/doc/reference/robot#wb\_robot\_battery\_sensor\_enable](https://cyberbotics.com/doc/reference/robot#wb_robot_battery_sensor_enable)